Fathers/Dads/Male Carers ↵

 Council for Disabled Children

 The Council for disabled children have published a report: Realistic Positivity: Understanding unexpected additional needs of children placed for adoption

 Adoption changes the lives of the children and families involved forever.
 Whilst providing nurturing new families for children can be extremely rewarding for adoptive parents, it also presents significant challenges.

 The pressure can multiply if a young child has additional needs that emerge after placement or that parents feel unprepared for.
 Families can struggle to cope with the extra demands of raising a child with special educational needs, disabilities or health problems.

 Counselling Services and help and advice lines

 Some of the support organisations already listed will offer counselling services for parent/carers and children and young people.
-There are also other counselling services that you may wish to consider.
-You can find details by searching for "counselling" in the Local Offer Directory Search on this website.

 Navigate is open to any parent or carer who: